rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 {{< highlight javascript "hl_lines=3" >}}
 ...
 "scripts": {
-  "start": "webpack-dev-server --progress --colors --config ./webpack.config.js", ...
+  "start": "webpack-dev-server --config ./webpack.config.js --mode development", ...
 },
 ...
 {{< /highlight >}}

-The script defines that you want to use the webpack-dev-server with some basic configuration and a configuration file called *wepback.config.js*.
-Let’s create that required file.
+The script defines that you want to use the webpack-dev-server with a configuration file called *wepback.config.js*.
+The `--mode development` flag just adds default Webpack configurations which came with Webpack 4.
+You wouldn't need the flag for Webpack 3.

+Let’s create the required *wepback.config.js* file.

 *From root folder:*